Configuring

 User-provided UI certificates

-A separate custom certificate can be used for the UI.
-This certificate is presented to the browser when the Event Endpoint Management user interface is navigated.
+A separate custom certificate can be configured for the UI endpoint.
+This certificate is presented to the browser when a user accesses the Event Endpoint Management UI.
 To supply a custom certificate to the UI:

-• Set spec.manager.tls.ui.secretName to be the name of the secret containing the certificate.
+• Set spec.manager.tls.ui.secretName to be the name of the secret that contains the certificate.

 • Add the CA certificate that is used to sign your custom certificate to the list of trusted certificates under spec.manager.tls.trustedCertificates.